 More money in this boom period meant more luxurious influences.
 Designers began contrasting natural materials against glamorous glints, like accents of metal, velvet and glass.
 Upholstered bedheads, skinny diagonal peg legs capped with brass on sofas and armchairs, tall arcing floor lamps and dramatic statement chandeliers that hang like jewels are trademark of the era.
 An exploration of graphic symbols and geometric patterns further displayed the design revolution occurring, which spring boarded off the Bauhaus design movement.

-Accessorise with some striking homewares, like an Elisa mirror, Vintage Floral print and some indoor plants that were popular at the time (or that you simply love).
-A traditional rug, like the Aditya Vintage Floral, adds a little Hollywood glam, while the Geo Shaded Diamond rug flaunts a bold geometric pattern.
-And don’t forget to roll in a cocktail cart stocked with spirits and you’ll be all ready for some lavish Mad Men style entertaining.
+Accessorise with some striking homewares, like mirrors, prints, plants and pendant lighting.
+And don’t forget to roll in a cocktail cart stocked with spirits and you’ll be all ready for some lavish Mad Men-style entertaining.

 We have a huge range of mid-century furniture and homewares in-store.
 Or browse below to shop some of our top picks.
 And don’t miss our guide to creating a contemporary coastal haven to make every day feel like a vacation.